 Pork and apple are a true marriage of flavours, so a natural addition to making a pork gravy would be a crisp apple cider.
 Add a 500ml bottle in the roasting pan before cooking and use this with the meat juices as the base for your gravy.

-It’s time to say goodbye to your Bisto gravy granules and Oxo cubes, because nothing beats homemade gravy.
-And, if you have guests with special requirements, take a look at our gluten-free gravy version - it's a real winner.
+If you have guests with special requirements, take a look at our gluten-free gravy version - it's a real winner.